frankshearar/Home/Package-Type.md

 ## Tool Creation

-To create a package that can operate as a .NET CLI tool, I propose one option (in addition to manually editing the input .nuspec file).
+To create a package that can operate as a .NET CLI tool, there is one option (in addition to manually editing the input .nuspec file to a `<packageType>` node.
 The developer adds a `"packageType"` key to the existing `"packOptions"` node of the project.json of the .NET tool that is being created.

 For example, this could be the project.json of the `dotnet-hello` tool described above.